awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

-You can also use the `kms:KeyOrigin` condition key to control access to operations that use or manage a CMK based on the `Origin` property of the CMK used for the operation\.
-The operation must be a *CMK resource operation*, that is, an operation that is authorized for a particular CMK\.
-To identify the CMK resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `CMK` in the `Resources` column for the operation\.
+You can also use the `kms:KeyOrigin` condition key to control access to operations that use or manage a KMS key based on the `Origin` property of the KMS key used for the operation\.
+The operation must be a *KMS key resource operation*, that is, an operation that is authorized for a particular KMS key\.
+To identify the KMS key resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `KMS key` in the `Resources` column for the operation\.

-For example, the following IAM policy allows principals to perform the specified CMK resource operations, but only with CMKs in the account that were created in a custom key store\.
+For example, the following IAM policy allows principals to perform the specified KMS key resource operations, but only with KMS keys in the account that were created in a custom key store\.

 ```
 {